open-telemetry/oteps/text/0059-otlp-trace-data-format.md

     // A unique identifier for the linked span.
 The ID is an 8-byte array. bytes span_id = 2;

-    // The Tracestate associated with the link. repeated TraceEntry tracestate = 3;
+    // tracestate is the Tracestate associated with the link. repeated TraceStateEntry tracestate = 3;

-    // A list of attributes of the link. repeated AttributeKeyValue attributes = 4;
+    // attributes is a collection of attributes on the link. repeated AttributeKeyValue attributes = 4;

-    // dropped_attributes_count is the number of dropped attributes.
-If the value is 0, then
-    // no attributes were dropped.
     int32 dropped_attributes_count = 5;
   }